Antenna Coding Empowered by Pixel Antennas: SISO Pixel Antenna System

 which is an NP-hard binary optimization problem.

-Various algorithms have been proposed and utilized for pixel antenna design and optimization such as the genetic algorithm \cite{Pixel_Song}, \cite{ShanpuShen2015_APS_EH}, mixed integer linear programming \cite{ShanpuShen2017_APS_MILP}, N-port characteristic mode analysis \cite{8952871}, \cite{9810821}, perturbation sensitivity analysis \cite{9491941}, and the adjoint method combined with the method of moving asymptote \cite{10035928}.
+Various algorithms have been proposed and utilized for pixel antenna design and optimization such as the genetic algorithm \cite{Pixel_Song}, mixed integer linear programming \cite{ShanpuShen2017_APS_MILP}, N-port characteristic mode analysis \cite{8952871}, \cite{9810821}, perturbation sensitivity analysis \cite{9491941}, the adjoint method combined with the method of moving asymptote \cite{10035928}, and reinforcement learning \cite{Chen2024}.
 In this work, to solve the problem \eqref{eq:objective channel gain}-\eqref{eq:bR 0 1}, we use an efficient algorithm called the Successive Exhaustive Boolean Optimization (SEBO) \cite{ShanpuShen2017_TAP_SEBO}, which has two steps: 1) cyclically optimizing each block of the binary variables by exhaustive search until convergence, and 2) randomly flipping bits in the converged binary solution to check if there is any other local optimum with a better objective value.
+The computational complexity of SEBO is $\mathcal{O}\left(N_{\textrm{e}}2^{J}\right)$ where $J$ is the block size and $N_{\textrm{e}}$ is the number of iterations.
+Increasing $J$ can enhance the optimization performance.
+Particularly, when $J=Q$, the SEBO becomes the exhaustive search and global optimal solution can be found.
+However, increasing $J$ will exponentially increase the computational complexity.
+Thus, there is a trade-off between the computational complexity and optimization performance when using the SEBO to optimize antenna coding.
 More details on SEBO can be found in \cite{ShanpuShen2017_TAP_SEBO}.